TheTurkeyDev/blog/content/posts/issue-resolve/pi-iscsi-soft-lock.md

     $ sudo iscsiadm -m discovery -t sendtargets -p <ISCSI_SERVER_IP>
     ```
 9. Now that that has all been verified to work let's take this and attempt to repair our Pi.
 Copy the entire boot folder off this Pi to a location that can be accessed by TrueNAS.
 I happen to have a mount on my Desktop to an NFS share on TrueNAS, so I simply used FileZilla to copy the boot folder from the Pi to the TrueNAS NFS share.
-10. This step may or may not solve it.
-I technically did step 13 which encompasses this step, but I don't know if it's fully needed.
-Copy the initrd image file (it'll look something like this `initrd.img-5.15.61-v7l+`) from inside the boot folder that you just copied to TrueNAS to the boot folder of the Pi that's soft-locked.
-Again because the Pi is booted off TrueNAS we can easily see the boot folder in the TrueNAS data pool and can use the TrueNAS shell to copy the file.
+10. Copy everything from copied boot folder to the soft-locked Pi's boot folder EXCEPT, DO NOT replace the `config.txt` and `cmdline.txt`!
+These files need to be left as is because they have needed information on how to boot the Pi!
-11. Edit the `config.txt` file of the soft-locked Pi and update the referenced `initrd.img` to be the one that you just copied into the boot folder.
+11. Edit the `config.txt` file of the soft-locked Pi and update the referenced `initrd.img` to be the latest version, i.e. the one we just generated
 12. Attempt to boot the Pi!
-If all goes well, it should hopefully now work!?
+If all goes well, it should hopefully now work!? if not...
-13. If it still doesn't boot, now copy everything from copied boot folder to the soft-locked Pi's boot folder EXCEPT, DO NOT replace the `config.txt` and `cmdline.txt`!
-These files need to be left as is because they have needed information on how to boot the Pi!
-14. With all the other files copied over, boot the Pi and I hope it now works! if not...
 I'm not sure what to say...
-15. Clean up step! don't forget to reset the `/etc/iscsi/initiatorname.iscsi` on the non-soft-locked Pi to the original value so that in the future it's not trying to mimic the hopefully now working Pi!
+13. Clean up step! don't forget to reset the `/etc/iscsi/initiatorname.iscsi` on the non-soft-locked Pi to the original value so that in the future it's not trying to mimic the hopefully now working Pi!

 ## Rambling Comments